Applicants from the European Union

-For EU undergraduates who demonstrate financial need and outstanding academic merit, King’s will offer up to ten awards of typically £2,000 to supplement the Cambridge Bursary such that the total financial support matches that available to UK undergraduates in government loans.
+For EU undergraduates who demonstrate financial need and outstanding academic merit, King’s will offer up to ten awards of typically £2,000 p.a. to supplement the Cambridge Bursary such that the total financial support matches that available to UK undergraduates in government loans.

 See below for further details of all sources of financial support available at King’s.